mdxtoc/qtpi/docs/qtpi_description.md

 These restrictions give you a language in which qbits are known only by a single name at any time.
 This simplifies the description of protocols, I believe, and it simplifies resource-checking, but it's also there for aesthetic reasons.

 It is impossible to branch according to the state or identity of a qbit unless you measure it first.
 (In unsimulated real life you couldn't ...).
 Likewise on the identity or equality of a function or a process.

-To prevent subversive inter-process communication, you can't send a function down a channel, or provide it as a process argument.
-(In earlier days I permitted this but tried to restrict function arguments to classical values.
-Then I thought of free variables ...)

   * **A channel is either `^qbit` or `^(non-functional classical)`**.